SergiusTheBest/plog/README.md

 #Advanced usage

 ##Changing severity at runtime
-It is possible to set the maximum severity not only at the log initialization time but at any time later.
+It is possible to set the maximum severity not only at the logger initialization time but at any time later.
 There are special accessor methods for that:

 ```cpp
 Severity Logger::getMaxSeverity() const;